 - Preparing the Scion.
 Choose a scion with a diameter the same as or slightly smaller than the rootstock.
 Make a sloping cut 3⁄4-inch to 1 inch long at the base of the scion.
-(Use the bark grafting technique shown in (Fig. 3).
+(Use the bark grafting technique shown in (Figure 3).

 - Inserting the Scion.
 Insert the cut surface of the scion against the cut surface of the rootstock.
 Be certain that the cambia contact each other.

 - Securing the Graft.
 Hold the scion in place using a rubber grafting strip, tape, or grafting twine.
 Seal the entire graft area with warm grafting wax or grafting paint.
 Remove the rubber or twine shortly after the union has healed.
 Never allow the binding material to girdle the stem.

 Splice grafting (Fig. 5) is used to join a scion onto the stem of a rootstock or onto an intact rootpiece.
 This simple method is usually applied to herbaceous materials that callus or "knit" easily, or it is used on plants with a stem diameter of 1⁄2-inch or less.
 In splice grafting, both the stock and scion must be of the same diameter.

 - Preparing the Stock and Scion.
 Cut off the rootstock using a diagonal cut 3⁄4-inch to 1 inch long.
 Make the same type of cut at the base of the scion.